 Is The Delay Start Safe to Use?

-Of course the delay start function is safe to use, but there are limitations to its uses that you should be aware of.
+Of course the delay start setting is safe to use, but there are limitations to its uses that you should be aware of.
 You can’t use delayed start to cook meat, poultry, seafood, eggs (in the US), or anything that needs to be refrigerated.

 In regard to food safety, according to the USDA most foods are safe out of the refrigerator for up to two hours, so you can use the delayed start safely for perishable foods up to two hours after prep.
 For instance, you could set up a roast to cook at 4pm and set the delay start for 6pm.
 You could prepare a chicken soup at 10am to cook at 12pm and be ready for lunch.